Alba Flores: 2017–present: International recognition with La Casa de Papel

-While working with Álex Pina in Vis a Vis, the producer called her and asked if she was interested in joining his new show La Casa de Papel (Money Heist).
-She didn't go to an audition process.
-Instead, Pina wrote a role specifically for her as one of the bank robbers on the show nicknamed Nairobi, an expert in counterfeiting and forgery and the team's Quality Control Manager who's in charge in printing the money in Parts One and Two and overseeing the melting of gold in Parts Three and Four.

-After the series was cancelled after its one-season run, Netflix acquired the show's Global Streaming rights late 2017, the cast was called back for production and since then Money Heist gained worldwide critical recognition, becoming Netflix's most viewed non-English series.
-Due to the massive popularity of the show worldwide, Netflix, ordered additional seasons prompting the producers, writers and cast members to return to the show.
-The series received critical acclaim for its sophisticated plot and engaging characters as well as winning several awards including best drama series at the International Emmy Awards.
-Her role as Nairobi brought her international recognition as well as numerous acting citations.
-She won a Iris Award for Best Actress as well as several nominations for her work as Nairobi.
+While working with Álex Pina in Vis a Vis, the producer asked her if she wanted to join his new show La Casa de Papel (Money Heist).
+She did not audition as Pina wrote a role for her as one of the bank robbers, nicknamed Nairobi, an expert in counterfeiting and forgery in charge of printing the money in Parts One and Two and overseeing the melting of gold in Parts Three and Four.
+After the series was cancelled after its one-season run, Netflix acquired the global streaming rights in 2017 and ordered additional seasons.
+Since then, it gained worldwide recognition, becoming Netflix's most viewed non-English series.
+It received critical praise and won several awards including best drama series at the International Emmy Awards.
+Her role as Nairobi brought her international recognition as well as several acting accolades, including winning an Iris Award for Best Actress.

-Other works

-She served as the Spanish narrator for the Netflix made documentary entitled Night on Earth.

-Theatre

-In between working in television she also performs in theatre plays.
-Some of her recent notable works are:

-The 2016 Spanish Representation La Rosa Tatuada by Tennessee Williams.

-The Troyanas, based on the tragedy written by Greek playwright Euripides about the Women of Troy after the end of Trojan War.
-She played Políxena, the daughter of the King of Troy who was sacrificed after the fall of Troy.
-It premiered on Mérida International Classical Theatre Festival.
-Flores was nominated for Best Supporting Actress Award in Spanish Actors Union Awards for her performance.

-The musical play "Drac Pack" written by her Vis a Vis co-star and friend Najwa Nimri and the Spanish version of La excepción y la regla by German Playwright Bertolt Brecht wherein she was nominated for Best Theatre Actress on Fotogramas de Plata.
+In 2017, Flores performed in the musical play "Drac Pack" co-written by her Vis a Vis co-star and friend Najwa Nimri.
+In 2020, she served as the Spanish narrator for the Netflix nature documentary Night on Earth.
+In 2021, she performed in the Spanish theatrical production of La excepción y la regla by German Playwright Bertolt Brecht, for which she was nominated for Best Theatre Actress by Fotogramas de Plata.